 The ONLY 2 Reasons Your eCommerce Website Isn’t Selling [UPDATED For 2019]

-Getting meaningful sales volume on your eCommerce website can be like vacuuming a beach.
+Getting sales on your eCommerce website can be like vacuuming a beach.
 DIFFICULT & TIME CONSUMING.
 Trust me, I would know, I’m a top rated eCommerce Consultant and Conversion Rate Optimization Consultant who’s been at this 10+ years.
 I do this stuff myself, selling on websites is not easy.

-I have worked on/evaluated/audited /optimized hundreds of websites and I’m here to tell you that the issues boil down to 2 things and also that I am going to break down what they are and more importantly, what you can do about it to increase your eCommerce website sales.
+I have worked on/evaluated/audited /optimized hundreds of websites and I’m here to tell you that the issues of selling on websites boil down to 2 things.
+I am going to break down what they are and more importantly, what you can do about it to increase your eCommerce website sales.